 FIN311 FINANCIAL MANAGEMENT (3 CRS.)
 Introduces concepts and techniques of financial management in the context of a business firm seeking to maximize the firm's value.
-Topics include financial markets, wealth maximization, cash flow and financial statements, valuation of stocks and bonds, cost of capital, risk and return, analysis of long-term financing, capital structure, working capital management and international aspects of financial management.
-Prerequisites: ACC200, ECN113 or ECN102 and junior standing.
+Topics include financial markets, wealth maximization, cash flow and financial statements, valuation of stocks and bonds, cost of capital, risk and return, analysis of longterm financing, capital structure, working capital management, and international aspects of financial management.
+Prerequisites: ACC200, ECO113 or ECO102 and junior standing.

 FIN312 INVESTMENTS (3 CRS.)
 Deals with the basic principles of security analysis and analytical techniques.
-Includes a study of the economic functions and operations of the security markets, portfolio management and the formulation of investment programs.
-Prerequisites: FIN311 and INM200.
+Includes a study of the economic functions and operations of the security markets, portfolio management, and the formulation of investment programs.
+Prerequisites: FIN311 and SCM200 or permission of department chair.